New Petzl Headlamps

 TIKKID Headlamp Features and Photos Review here >

-Finally, in 2018 Petzl will be releasing an entirely new headlamp concept called the BINDI.
+Finally, Petzl will be releasing an entirely new headlamp concept called the BINDI.
 This is a 200 lumen light that is super-lightweight at just 35 grams.
 It isn’t clear whether that is with or without the battery, but it appears to be with the battery!
 That’s the lightest headlamp in the world, I’d guess.
 This one is also waterproof.

 BINDI Headlamp Features and Photos Review here >